tecla5/easy-graphql-auth/packages/common/Readme.md

 Try out the [Auth0 Lock playground](https://auth0.github.io/playground/) to experiment with different display options.

+## Controlling the lock

+See all the Lock [customization](https://auth0.com/docs/libraries/lock/v10/customization) options you can pass to fine tune the Lock behavior and visual appearance.

 ### Customized Auth0Lock

 We can easily replace `AuthLock` with `Auth0LockPasswordless`: